hadii-tech/vllm-mlops/README.md

-# DeepSeek-R1-Distill-Qwen-14B on Kubernetes (Production-Ready)
+# DeepSeek-R1 Models on Kubernetes (Production-Ready)

 This repo deploys **DeepSeek-R1** models from HuggingFace on a **DigitalOcean Kubernetes cluster** with an **NVIDIA H100 (80GB VRAM)**, fully optimized for **production AI inference**.